 IF YOU HAVEN’T OPENED YOUR PHONE’S WEATHER APP LATELY: IT’S ABOUT TO GET COLD!
-Yes, we’re just a day out from the thrills and chills of an arctic blast, and if you have plants you care about in your yard or on your patio, now is the time to prepare them for the potential of light freezing rain and ice pellets.
-Come Thursday morning, areawide temps will start to drop into the 30s with Friday bringing below freezing temperatures.
-We're not expecting a deep freeze like last year, according to the Winter weather advisory, but it is expected to be cold with Houston-area temps as low as the upper-20s.
+Yes, we’re just a few days out from the thrills and chills of an arctic blast, and if you have plants you care about in your yard or on your patio, now is the time to prepare them for the potential freeze.
+Come Thursday evening, areawide temps will start to drop into the subfreezing zone with Friday morning bringing below freezing temperatures and getting as low as the single digits.
+We’re not expecting a deep freeze like last year (just yet), according to the winter weather advisory, but it is expected to be dry, windy, and the coldest Christmas since 1983.

-While many Houston gardeners are already savvy to all the ever-hopeful plant-protecting tricks in the book—using Christmas Lights as a heat source, piling plants against the side of the house, and then some—we hopped on the phone with Brent Moon, the horticulture manager at the Houston Botanic Garden to get some basics that are expert-approved.
-Here’s his tips for your own yard.
+While many Houston gardeners are already savvy to all the ever-hopeful plant-protecting tricks in the book—using Christmas lights as a heat source, piling plants against the side of the house, and then some—we hopped on the phone with Brent Moon, the horticulture manager at the Houston Botanic Garden to get some basics that are expert-approved.
+Here are his tips for your own yard.

 Make sure the ground is moist around your plants.